pouya-eghbali/lambdaJSON/README.md

 Changes from previous
 =====================

-Added support for Complex numbers.
+Support for py2 long with no hacks!

 Download
 ========